 Purpose of the module Module NQF level Module NQF credits A student who completes the intellectual property section of this module will have the necessary knowledge to provide broad advice relating to the basic problems that are encountered in the field of intellectual property law.
-8 16 A student who completes the competition law section of this module will have the necessary knowledge to create suitable advice relating to the typical problems that are encountered in the field of competition law.
+8 16 • A student who completes the competition law section of this module will have the necessary knowledge to create suitable advice relating to the typical problems that are encountered in the field of competition law.

-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: 1 examine the origin and legal nature of intellectual property rights and differentiate between the various types of intellectual property (IP) rights 1.1 discuss briefly the origin of IP rights 1.2 assess the legal nature of intellectual property rights 1.3 identify and briefly differentiate between copyright, trademarks, patents and registered designs 1.4 determine which IP right will protect a particular concept classify the IP rights (copyright, trademarks, patents and registered designs) 2.1 categorise the international treaties and national legislation that govern each of the respective IP rights and assess the interaction between the international treaties and the national legislation 2.2 provide a brief historical overview of each IP right 2.3 explain, identify and critically discuss the requirements of each individual IP right 2.4 indicate and identify which works are and which are not susceptible to protection under a specific IP right 2.5 explain the registration process and requirements to a client in respect of trademarks, patents and registered designs 2.6 explain who the owner of each IP right is 2.7 identify the duration of each individual IP right 2.8 analyse the transfer of ownership of IP rights 3. evaluate infringements in respect of intellectual property (IP) rights and mak recommendations regarding the most appropriate remedies in each instance 3.1 determine when an IP right has been infringed 3.2 differentiate between direct and indirect infringement of copyright appraise the common-law principles that govern the law of competition 4.1 provide a brief historical overview of the development of the law of competition 4.2 define unlawful competition 4.3 apply the requirements of unlawful competition in detail 4.4 compile advice to a client on matters related to "passing off" 4.5 discuss the principles relating to goodwill in detail 4.6 advise a client regarding the effectiveness of the common-law remedies in the case of unlawful competition 5. provide basic advice regarding the salient provisions of the Competition Act 89 of 1998 5.1 explain the application of the Act5.2 differentiate between the various restrictive practises as provided for in the Act
+JOWNESING Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: legal nature of intellectual property rights and differentiate between the 1.1 discuss briefly the origin of IP rights 1.2 assess the legal nature of intellectual property rights 1.3 identify and briefly differentiate between copyright, trademarks, patents and registered designs 1.4 determine which IP right will protect a particular concept (copyright, trademarks, patents and registered designs) 2.1 categorise the international treaties and national legislation that govern each of the respective IP rights and assess the interaction between the international treaties and the national legislation 2.2 provide a brief historical overview of each IP right 2.3 explain, identify and critically discuss the requirements of each individual IP right 2.4 indicate and identify which works are and which are not susceptible to protection under a specific IP right 2.5 explain the registration process and requirements to a client in respect of trademarks, patents and registered designs 2.6 explain who the owner of each IP right is 2.7 identify the duration of each individual IP right 2.8 analyse the transfer of ownership of IP rights evaluate infringements in respect of intellectual property (IP) rights and make recommendations regarding 3.1 determine when an IP right has been infringed 3.2 differentiate between direct and indirect infringement of copyright 3.3 design defences to infringements of IP rights 3.4 judge which remedies would be appropriate to infringements of IP rights appraise the common-law principles that govern the law of competition 4.1 provide a brief historical overview of the development of the law of competition 4.2 define unlawful competition 4.3 apply the requirements of unlawful competition in detail 4.4 compile advice to a client on matters related to "passing off" 4.5 discuss the principles relating to goodwill in detail 4.6 advise a client regarding the effectiveness of the common-law remedies in the case of unlawful competition regarding the salient provisions of the Competition Act 89 of 1998 5.1 explain the application of the Act 5.2 differentiate between the various restrictive practises as provided for in the Act 5.3 assess the mechanisms (processes and procedures) provided for in the Act to deal with unlawful competition 5.4 compare the duties of the competition commission and tribunal 5.5 propose solutions to a client who suffers loss due to unlawful competition